readthedocs/blog/ethical-advertising-works.rst

 without knowing anything about them.

-We're now taking a look at what we've learned, and how we might help more infrastructure projects reach sustainability with an ethical advertigins approach.
+We're now taking a look at what we've learned, and how we might help more infrastructure projects reach sustainability with an ethical advertising approach.

 Towards an Ethical Ad Network
 -----------------------------